-Dr. Daniel Selling, the Director of the Williamsburg Therapy Group, is an expert in the field of addiction, having created the largest jail-based inpatient substance abuse treatment program in the country here in New York City.
-Since its founding in date, the Williamsburg Therapy Group has grown to include 22 doctoral-level providers, including both psychiatrists and psychologists.
-Our Brooklyn-based staff specialize in addiction, medication management, individual and group psychotherapy, and neuropsychological assessment.
+The Program has been specifically designed to respond to addiction's unique challenges.
+Dr. Daniel Selling, the Director of the Williamsburg Therapy Group, is an expert in addiction, having created the largest jail-based inpatient substance abuse treatment program in the country here in New York City.
+Since its founding date, the Williamsburg Therapy Group has grown to include 22 doctoral-level providers, including both psychiatrists and psychologists.
+Our Brooklyn-based outpatient rehab in NYC specializes in addiction, medication management, individual and group psychotherapy, and neuropsychological assessment.

-The Program at Williamsburg Therapy Group is an intensive treatment program designed to help people struggling with addiction.
-Because addiction can deeply impact all areas of life, the Program was designed to provide a higher level of care than individual outpatient treatment so that people who are dual diagnosed can receive a more intensive treatment that helps them quickly make changes in a format that fits in with daily life.
+The Program at Williamsburg Therapy Group is an intensive outpatient treatment program designed to help people struggling with addiction.
+Because addiction can profoundly impact all areas of life, the Program was designed to provide a higher level of care than individual outpatient programs.
+In doing so, people who are dual diagnosed can receive a more intensive treatment that helps them quickly make changes in a format that fits daily life.

 This treatment structure helps us provide individually tailored support, as well as practical skills, healing, and a sense of community to help people make deep, concrete, and sustainable changes towards wellness.

-Each week at the Program includes two hours of mindfulness, which is the skill of raising awareness of thoughts, physical sensations, and emotions.
-Building mindfulness helps people build connections with themselves and the world around them, and helps gain clarity about values important to them.
-Mindfulness is a core skill of CBT based treatments and helps increase a persons awareness of thoughts, emotions, and triggers so that they can respond thoughtfully and wisely in risky situations.
+Developing mindfulness helps people build connections with themselves and the world around them.
+It helps individuals gain clarity about values important to them.
+Mindfulness is a core skill of CBT-based treatments and helps increase a person's awareness of thoughts, emotions, and triggers to respond thoughtfully and wisely in risky situations.

-When a person completes the program, they have the option of continuing treatment at Williamsburg therapy group.
-This helps create a sustainable source of mental health support and community for people to continue exploring issues related to emotional health and to keep maintaining positive changes.
+When a person completes the program, they can continue treatment at Williamsburg Therapy Group.
+This helps create a sustainable source of mental health support and community for people to continue exploring emotional health issues and maintain positive changes.

-The ultimate goal of the Program is to help people achieve results and sustain change.
+The Program's ultimate goal is to help people achieve results and sustain change.
 To do this, we believe it is our responsibility to thoroughly understand and constantly improve how we provide support to our clients.
-From a clients first contact with the program, we identify areas that they want to improve and track progress so that we can collaborate and tailor treatment to that individuals specific struggles.
+From a client's first contact with the program, we identify areas that they want to improve and track progress to collaborate and tailor treatment to their specific struggles.

 To ensure that treatment is truly tailored to each person, clients enrolled in the program will receive two hours of individual therapy per week.
-This is to find ways to apply the general skills and strategies learned in group in ways that are specific and most useful to them.
+This allows them to apply the general skills and strategies learned in the group in specific and the most useful ways.
 Individual therapy can also serve as a safe, private space for clients to explore other factors that interact with addiction, including past trauma, relationships, identity, and emotional health.

 To address the dysregulation and damage that substances have on physical health, the Program also includes one hour per week of body-based holistic treatments, including acupuncture, reiki, yoga, and massage therapy.
-This is designed to help clients repair and cherish the relationships that they have with their own bodies and use physical awareness to help them continue making healthful choices.
+This is designed to help clients repair and cherish relationships with their bodies and use physical awareness to help them continue making healthful choices.